jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/WhiteSource-State-of-Open-Source-Vulnerabilities-2021.md

 One parameter that many organizations look to when
-One parameter that many organizations look to when attempting to decide what to remediate rst is the vulnerabilities severity score.We checked the breakdown of open source vulnerabilities severity scores to see if this is an eective technique.Open Source Vulnerabilities in 2020:
+One parameter that many organizations look to when attempting to decide what to remediate rst is the vulnerabilities severity score.
+We checked the breakdown of open source vulnerabilities severity scores to see if this is an eective technique.
-Severity BreakdownThe fact that over 50% of new open source security vulnerabilities are ratedhigh or critical doesnt help security and development teams that rely onseverity scores when considering which issues to address rst.Fixing all issues, or even only high and critical issues, is an unrealistic plan forteams that want to keep up with the rapid pace of development.Organizations need to leverage prioritization and remedian tools that target the
+The fact that over 50% of new open source security vulnerabilities are rated high or critical doesnt help security and development teams that rely on severity scores when considering which issues to address rst.
+Fixing all issues, or even only high and critical issues, is an unrealistic plan for teams that want to keep up with the rapid pace of development.
-Organizations need to leverage prioritization and remedian tools that target thevulnerabilities that will most impact their systems and business if they want tomanage their security debt wisely.Medium:
+Organizations need to leverage prioritization and remedian tools that target the Organizations need to leverage prioritization and remedian tools that target the vulnerabilities that will most impact their systems and business if they want to manage their security debt wisely.
-45%Critical:
-15%Low:
-3%High:
+Open Source Vulnerabilities in 2020:
+Severity Breakdown
+Medium:
+45%
+Critical:
+15%
+High:
+38%
+Low:
+3%
+Final Thoughts
-38%Final ThoughtsDespite how tumultuous 2020 turned out to be, it turns out application security and open source security in particular remains a top concern and priority for both the software development industry and the open source community.The sharp increase in the overall number of open source The sharp increase in the overall number of open source vulnerabilities published in 2020 is another reminder that open source security must be addressed as an integral part
+Despite how tumultuous 2020 turned out to be, it turns out application security and open source security in particular remains a top concern and priority for both the software development industry and the open source community.
+The sharp increase in the overall number of open source The sharp increase in the overall number of open source vulnerabilities published in 2020 is another reminder that open source security must be addressed as an integral part